Check out the latest post at TastingMindfulness.com

 What is the cost?

 - For faculty and staff of the University of Missouri, there is a $50 fee.

-- For the in person class, if you attend 9 of the 10 classes you will receive a $25 refund.
+- For the in person class, if you attend 9 of the 10 classes you will receive a $25 rebate.

-- For the online course, if you participate on blackboard for 9 of the 10 weeks you will receive a $25 refund.
+- For the online course, if you participate on blackboard for 9 of the 10 weeks you will receive a $25 rebate.

 - For Community Members the cost is $180.00 with no refund.

 - Intuitive Eating by Evelyn Tribole and Elyse Resch